awsdocs/nice-dcv-user-guide/doc_source/using-streaming.md

 Metrics are displayed for the current NICE DCV session connection\.
 + **Framerate**—Indicates the number of frames received from the NICE DCV server every second\.
 + **Network latency**—Indicates the amount of time \(in milliseconds\) it takes for a packet of data to be sent to the NICE DCV server and back to the client\.
 + **Bandwidth usage**—Indicates the amount of data being sent and received over the network connection\.
-The red line shows the peak network throughput, the yellow line shows the average throughput, and the blue line shows the current \(real\-time\) throughput\.
+The red line shows the peak network throughput\.
+The yellow line shows the average throughput\.
+The blue line shows the current \(real\-time\) throughput\.

 The following image shows example streaming metric data\.